 A animal ecologist pioneer Charles Elton (1927) introduced the food web concept which he referred to as food cycle.
 Charles Elton described the concept of food web as : The carnivore animals prey upon the herbivores.
 These herbivores get the energy from sun-light.
 The later carnivores may also be preyed upon by other carnivores.
 Until a reach where an animal has no enemies it forms a terminus on this food cycle.
 There are chains of animals that are linked together by food, and all are dependent on plants in the long run.
 This is referred to as a food chain and all the food chains in a community is known as the food cycle.

+Food Web Definition